norswap/autumn/doc/A3-how-autumn-works.md

 "x", we'll try to match "y".
 But once the choice has matched, we'll never revisit that decision.

 Why *vertical* and *lateral*?
-Well in our examples, vertical backtracking backtracks into the choice from one of its children; while lateral backtracking backtracks into the choice from one of the siblings of the choice (`string("b")` has the same parent as the choice).
+Well in our examples, vertical backtracking backtracks into the choice from one of its children; while lateral backtracking backtracks into the choice from one its siblings (`string("b")` has the same parent as the choice).

-There's an important property called *the single parse rule*, which says that a parser, when called at the same input position (and in context-sensitive parses, with the same context — as we'll see later) should should always yield the same (singular) result.
+There's an important property called *the single parse rule*, which says that a parser, when called at the same input position (and in context-sensitive parses, with the same context — as we'll see later) should always yield the same (singular) result.
 This is equivalent to saying that we only support vertical backtracking.

 Why don't we adopt the alternative semantics where `string("aa")` would be tried?
 There are two